 Nicholas Cage as an exotic animal hunter versus a political assassin and a white jaguar.
 All on a ship somewhere out at sea.
 Sounds like it could have potential, right?
 Maybe not quite the Nicholas Cage versus eldritch horrors from the stars potential of Color Out of Space.
 But potential none the less.
 Director Nick Powell, a stunt man turned director, should be able to deliver some good action scenes, right?
 Primal should be an enjoyable cheese covered popcorn film, right?
 Right?

-Frank Walsh (Nicolas Cage, Mom And Dad, Mandy) captures animals for zoos, and he’s hit the jackpot.
+Frank Walsh (Nicolas Cage, Willy’s Wonderland, Mandy) captures animals for zoos, and he’s hit the jackpot.
 A white jaguar, something nobody has seen before.
 All that stands between him and a huge payday is a boat trip back to the US.

 That trip becomes a bit more complicated when the feds decide to use the same ship to transport a political assassin gone rogue, Richard Loffler (Kevin Durand, Legion, Dark Was The Night) back to stand trial.
 Of course, the highly trained and heavily armed team of US Marshals can’t keep him locked up.
 He escapes and sets Frank’s animals, including the Jaguar, free.

 My hopes for Primal were dashed pretty much right away.
 Cage looks like Indiana Jones with a hangover.
 The CGI used for the shots of him capturing the Jaguar are awful.
 I mean films from The Asylum awful.

 The film must have blown its entire budget on Cage and Famke Janssen (Deep Rising, X-Men), who plays a doctor.
 Because not only are the effects crap but for an action film there’s precious little action.
 And most of that is of the most absolutely generic fist fighting variety.
 There’s none of the kind of set pieces you would expect from a film like this.